traitecoevo/mortality_bci/docker/README.md

 which will arrange connecting to your new, larger VM and build the image.

+(**Note**: if the installed R packages have changed substantially, this won't be detected by dockertest, so you'll want to rebuild with `--no-cache` flag added).

 The build can take a while, so we have pushed a pre-built image to dockerhub, which you can retrieve via the terminal using:

 ```